oroinc/documentation/cookbook/how_to_accelerate_import.rst

      oro:import:csv [--validation-processor="..."] [--processor="..."] file

     Arguments:
-     file                    File name from which to import the CSV data
+     file                    File name, to import CSV data from

     Options:
      --validation-processor  Name of the processor for the entity data validation contained in the CSV --processor             Name of the processor for the entity data contained in the CSV

-Here is small example of it's usage.
+Here is a small example of its usage:

 .. code-block:: bash